SamTheSomebody/gv-crocs/README.md

 ## How

-The site was designed with the a minimal tech stack: HTML, Tailwind CSS and a single JavaScript function for smooth scrolling.
+The site was designed with a minimal tech stack: HTML, Tailwind CSS and a single JavaScript function for smooth scrolling.
 To mitiage hosting costs entirely, a backend was omitted.
 Instead, Formspree was used for the contact from and an embedded Google Calendar for the schedule.

 The site is hosted on **GitHub Pages** for free.
 The only ongoing cost is the domain name.